Atlanta History Center

 Turning Point, the American Civil War

-Gatheround: Stories of Atlanta
+Gatherround: Stories of Atlanta

 Fair Play: The Bobby Jones Story

 Atlanta’s own Bobby Jones was a lawyer by profession and one of the most influential golfers of his time.
-He was the first golfer to win the Grand Slam, four major tournaments in one year, 1930.
+He was the first golfer to win the Grand Slam, four major tournaments in one year, in 1930.
 After his retirement from the sport in 1948, he founded Augusta National Golf Course and co-founded the home of the Master’s Tournament.
 He was also known for attention to the rules of the sport and his dedication to fair play.